gregtour/blog-posts/article1.md

 Our lexer will begin by looking at the next input character.
 Here at the start, we will look at the first non-commented out character in our source file's source text.
-It may be a letter, a number, another type of glyph like a parenthese or plus-sign, a whitespace character, or a newline character.
+It may be a letter, a number, another type of glyph like parentheses or a plus-sign, a whitespace character, or a newline character.
 If it is a whitespace character we can ignore it.
 At this point, we are only using whitespace as a delimiter.
 It marks a boundary between tokens that must be separated, like keywords and identifier names.
 Not all tokens will be divided by whitespace, as it is possible for certain characters to follow each other that form different tokens.